material-components/material-components-ios/contributing/releasing.md

 Use scripts/release/diff to determine API changes

-Please inspect changes to public component headers manually and generate the API diff by hand.
+Inspect changes to public component headers and manually generate the API diff by hand.

     scripts/release/diff components/*/src/*.h

-~~Use scripts/release/api_diff to determine API changes~~

-**This script is broken.
-Manually generate the api_diff using scripts/release/diff as noted above and continue to the Commit the changes step below.**
+**The api_diff script below is broken.
+Manually generate the API diff using scripts/release/diff as noted above and continue to the Commit the changes step below.**

-Generate the API diff by running the following:
+~~Generate the API diff by running the following:~~

     scripts/release/api_diff